jasonhinkle/Tube-DL/README.md

 # Tube-DL
-VDownload videos from many of the most popular video streaming sites
+Download videos from many of the most popular video streaming sites